GUIDE TO THE PURCHASE OF REAL ESTATE IN VIRGINIA

 The settlement agent will order a careful search of the public records to identify documents bearing on the title in question.
 In our office, an attorney reviews the abstract or summary prepared by the title examiner to determine the legal impact of the various documents.
 Other companies may rely on title agents rather than attorneys.

 A title insurance binder, prepared based on information found in the abstract, commits a title insurance company to insure the transaction.
 The title insurance binder and the policies issued after settlement represent an insurance company's obligation to protect the insured's interest in the property.
 Title insurance is ordered by the settlement agent so you don't need to call around looking for it.

 The insurance company may choose to insure against loss or damage due to known defects.
 These include slight surveying errors, judgments against persons with similar names or incomplete notary acknowledgments.
 Protection against matters that you cannot discover by examining the public records is the most important benefit of title insurance.
 Traditionally, title insurance has covered matters that happened in the past.
 Examples are fraud, forgery, missing heirs and clerical mistakes in indexing documents or posting taxes.

-More modern title insurance policies,such as the Eagle Policy offered by First American Title Insurance Company, add coverage against post-policy matters such a fraud or identity theft (someone signing your name to a deed or mortgage).
+More modern title insurance policies, called "enhanced policies" add coverage against post-policy matters such a fraud or identity theft (someone signing your name to a deed or mortgage).
 They also offer limited coverage against building code violations, survey defects and violation of subdivision ordinances.

-We strongly recommend owner's title insurance and specifically the Eagle Policy.
+We strongly recommend owner's title insurance and specifically the enhanced policy.
 The additional premium collected at settlement is usually not significant when compared to the amount of coverage.
 You pay the premium only once, at settlement, while the coverage continues for as long as you could have liability for title.